collective-change/mipa/README.md

 firebase deploy
 ```

-If all went well, you should be able to see mipa running at https://your-project-id.web.app.
-Register an account for yourself, then on the app's homepage add a new organization, and have at it!
+If all went well, mipa will be running at https://your-project-id.web.app.
+Register an account for yourself, and have at it!

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)

-For development, it's easier to serve from localhost.
+For development, it's easier to serve from localhost rather than deploying to firebase.
 Do this:

 ```bash
 yarn dev